sm2774us/trading_strategies/README.md

         - 1.0.4. [__1.D) ADF (Augmented Dickey-Fuller) and Johansen Test:__](#1d-adf-augmented-dickey-fuller-and-johansen-test)
         - 1.0.4. [__1.E) Half-Life:__](#1e-half-life)
     - 1.1. [__1) Statistical Arbitrage:__](#1-statistical-arbitrage)
-        - Statistical Arbitrage (StatArb) involves trading pairs of securities that historically move together.
-When their price relationship diverges, traders expect them to revert to the mean, thus creating profit opportunities.
-        - __Key Steps:__
-            - __Identify Pairs:__ Select two assets with a strong historical correlation.
-            - __Monitor Spread:__ Calculate the price difference (spread) between the two assets.
-            - __Trade Signals:__ When the spread deviates significantly from its mean, initiate trades expecting reversion.
-        - __Use Cases:__
-            - __Equities:__ Commonly used with stocks exhibiting high correlation.
-            - __FX:__ Currency pairs that move together due to economic ties.
-            - __Futures:__ Contracts on similar commodities or indices.
     - 1.2. [__2) Triplets Trading:__](#2-triplets-trading)
-        - Triplets Trading extends pair trading to three assets.
-The idea is to find three securities whose combined weighted price exhibits mean-reverting behavior.
-        - __Key Steps:__
-            - __Select Triplets:__ Find three assets with a cointegrated relationship.
-            - __Determine Weights:__ Assign weights to each asset to balance the combined position.
-            - __Monitor Combined Spread:__ Track the combined weighted price for deviations.
-        - __Use Cases:__
-            - __Equities:__ Stocks from the same sector.
-            - __Commodities:__ Related commodities like oil, gas, and energy ETFs.
     - 1.3. [__3) Index Arbitrage:__](#3-index-arbitrage)
-        - Index Arbitrage exploits price discrepancies between an index and its constituent components.
-When the sum of the components' prices diverges from the index's price, arbitrageurs can buy the undervalued and sell the overvalued.
-        - __Key Steps:__
-            - __Monitor Index vs. Components:__ Track the price of the index and the weighted sum of its components.
-            - __Identify Discrepancies:__ When significant deviations occur, execute trades expecting convergence.
-        - __Use Cases:__
-            - __Equities:__ Index ETFs vs. underlying stocks.
-            - __Futures:__ Index futures vs. spot indices.
     - 1.4. [__4) Long Short Strategy:__](#4-long-short-strategy)
-        - A Long-Short strategy involves taking long positions in undervalued assets and short positions in overvalued ones, based on their deviation from the mean.
-        - __Key Steps:__
-            - __Valuation Metrics:__ Use indicators like P/E ratios, moving averages, etc.
-            - __Identify Over/Undervalued Assets:__ Based on the metrics, classify assets.
-            - __Execute Trades:__ Go long on undervalued and short on overvalued assets.
-        - __Use Cases:__
-            - __Equities:__ Stocks with varying valuations.
-            - __FX:__ Currencies mispriced relative to economic indicators.
 2. [__Momentum Trading Strategies__](#momentum-trading-strategies)
     - 2.0. [__2.0) Finance and Math Skills:__](#2-finance-and-math-skills)
         - 2.0.1. [__2.A) Contango and Backwardation:__](#2a-contango-and-backwardation)